Troubleshooting On-Demand Instances

 Apps cannot connect to the database when TLS is enabled and the apps are using MySQL Connector/J v5.1.41 or earlier.

 Caused by: javax.net.ssl.SSLHandshakeException: Received fatal alert: bad_certificate at sun.security.ssl.Alerts.getSSLException(Alerts.java:192) ~[na:1.8.0_152]

-If you cannot update the MySQL Connector/J, do the workaround in How to disable KeyManager and TrustManager in Container Security Provider Framework in the Java buildpack in the Pivotal Support knowledge base.
+If you cannot update the MySQL Connector/J, do the workaround in How to disable KeyManager and TrustManager in Container Security Provider Framework in the Javanbuildpack in the Pivotal Support knowledge base.

-You might see an error when using the Cloud Foundry Command-Line Interface (cf CLI) to perform basic operations on a MySQL for PCF service instance:
+See the following sections for troubleshooting techniques when using the Cloud Foundry Command-Line Interface (cf CLI) to perform basic operations on a MySQL for Pivotal Platform service instance.

 Failed operations (create, update, bind, unbind, delete) result in an error message.

 You can retrieve the error message later by running the cf CLI command